Welcome to the Best Practices Registry!

 What is the Best Practices Registry?

-The Best Practices Registry (BPR) is a resource library of programs and interventions that apply suicide prevention frameworks for specific populations and uses.
-Our goal is to increase health equity by providing access to a broad selection of programs and interventions (including upstream approaches) that use different types of evidence, such as community and culturally defined evidence, to show effectiveness.
-We appreciate your participation.
+The Best Practices Registry (BPR) is a resource library of programs and interventions that focus on preventing suicide in specific settings and groups.
+Our goal is to provide access to a broad selection of programs and interventions (including upstream approaches that work to address risk and protective factors before the onset of a crisis) that use different types of evidence, such as community-defined evidence, to show effectiveness.

 What is the Best Practices Registry?

-The Best Practices Registry (BPR) is a resource library of programs and interventions that apply suicide prevention frameworks for specific populations and uses.
-Our goal is to increase health equity by providing access to a broad selection of programs and interventions (including upstream approaches) that use different types of evidence, such as community and culturally defined evidence, to show effectiveness.
-We appreciate your participation.
+The Best Practices Registry (BPR) is a resource library of programs and interventions that focus on preventing suicide in specific settings and groups.
+Our goal is to provide access to a broad selection of programs and interventions (including upstream approaches that work to address risk and protective factors before the onset of a crisis) that use different types of evidence, such as community-defined evidence, to show effectiveness.